 That you’re confident when you know what the fuck you’re doing, so learn to do it well and you will feel confident, that you don’t need to do any kind of trickery of the mind to feel confident.
-And I was just solidly an achiever, as you can imagine and can see.
-It was quite a lot of work to come to the realization at a deep level in my unconscious mind that just sitting with who I am now, even though obviously there is no finite Improvement… So, it’s not like we’re getting scored out of a hundred.
+And I was solidly an achiever, as you can imagine and you can see and just that assumption.
+It was quite a lot of work to come to the realization at a deep level in my unconscious mind that just sitting with who I am now, even though obviously there is no finite improvement… So, it’s not like we’re getting scored out of a hundred.
 Are you a 100 out of 100 human being?
 Or something like that.

 There’s always room for improvement no matter how high you go.
 And despite that, I am okay, or enough, or worthy of love just in who I am now.
-And even more… Let me just give two examples real quick, two analogies or metaphors real quick, and then pass it over to you, Stefan.
-It is the analogy of the baby.
-When a baby is first born, it doesn’t need to do anything to be worthy of love.
+And even more… Let me just give two examples real quick, two analogies or metaphors real quick, and then pass it over to you, Stefan – is the analogy of the baby.
+What the hell, the analogy of the baby.
+The metaphor or the image of the baby when a baby is first born, it doesn’t need to do anything to be worthy of love.

 And we naturally feel love for a defenseless, innocent baby that’s just a newborn.
 And it’s an amazing thing that as we get bigger as human beings, we take on these beliefs that we now have to go and earn it, and somehow then we… Our worth as human beings actually decreases over time the bigger we get, which can’t possibly be true.
 And if it’s true, then someone needs to defend you of that because it doesn’t seem to be just obvious on the surface of it.